the-aryanmishra/VR_Assignment1_AryanMishra_IMT2022502/README.md

 1. **Edge Detection**
    - Load the input image of scattered Indian coins.
    - Convert the image to grayscale.
-   - Use a smoothing filter or Gaussian blur to reduce noise.
+   - Use a Gaussian blur to reduce noise.
    - Apply **Canny edge detection** to detect circular coin boundaries.
    - Morphological closing to fill gaps in edges
    - Use contour-finding methods (e.g., OpenCV `findContours`) to outline the coins.